MorsalinMiah7/Data-Professional-Survey-Breakdown/README.md

 Kaggle

 **📌 How to Use**
-Open the Power BI report (if available).
+Open the Power BI report.
 Interact with filters to explore different insights.
 Use this dashboard for market research, salary benchmarking, and understanding data professionals' preferences.